 - Milk proteins* including lactose

 - Nuts* (Almond, Hazelnut, Walnut, Cashew, Pecan nut, Brazil nut, Pistachio nut, Macadamia nut and Queensland nut).

 - Sulphur dioxid and sulphite at concentrations of more than 10 mg/kg or 10 mg/liter expressed as SO2.

 *And products thereof

 Many food products contain ingredients which are known to cause allergic reactions.
 As described above, these ingredients have to be clearly stated on the label.
 However, allergens can also be present in food products through contamination, i.e. unintentional addition.
-It is important to exclude as far as possible the risk of unintentional or accidental contamination of allergens through the whole production line by establishing methods to eliminate the risks (HACCP).
+It is important to exclude as far as possible the risk of unintentional or accidental contamination of allergens through the whole production line by establishing routines to eliminate the risks.

 The Swedish Food Sector has established guidelines for the "Management and labelling of food products with reference to allergy and intolerance".
 These guidelines provide criteria for the labelling "May contain traces of...".
 This labelling should only be used when the criteria are fulfilled.

-The National Food Agency has developed a guide on how to calculate the risk of allergic reactions to certain concentrations of milk, egg, peanut and hazelnut.
+The Swedish Food Agency has developed a guide on how to calculate the risk of allergic reactions to certain concentrations of milk, egg, peanut, hazelnut, cashew nut, walnut, soy, celery, shrimp, fish or wheat.
 The guide is in English and can be reached below.